tu-darmstadt-ros-pkg/affw_control/README.md

 ![alt tag](https://raw.githubusercontent.com/tu-darmstadt-ros-pkg/affw_control/master/doc/ros_pkg_affw.png)

 The green boxes are part of this repository.
 The affw-wrapper contains the robot specific part.
-The diagram contains two examples.
-The code for the hector tracker can be found in a separate repository: https://github.com/tu-darmstadt-ros-pkg/hector_tracker_affw
+The diagram contains two examples, hector tracker and SSL robot.

 ## Compilation
 This is a standard ROS package with multiple sub-projects and can be compiled using catkin.
 The affw\_ctrl project includes the affw library (affw\_ctrl/lib/affw), which is seperated from the ROS-specific code and has its own CMake project.
 In the CMakeFile there are some flags for enabling or disabling different learning methods.
 The CMake project downloads required libraries automatically.

 ## Example Project
-An example project for the hector tracker can be found at https://github.com/tu-darmstadt-ros-pkg/hector_tracker_affw

-It can be used as reference for other robot platforms.
+An example project for the hector tracker can be found at https://github.com/tu-darmstadt-ros-pkg/hector_tracker_affw and can can be used as reference for other robot platforms.

 ## Basic Usage
 The controller provides a service for querying the action compensation on topic "/affw\_ctrl/action":